 Prerequisites: Good standing in the UHP and 90 total credits earned prior to enrollment.

-This topical seminar is offered every Spring and focuses on a theme that is examined within a broad, interdisciplinary perspective.
+This topical seminar, which is offered both fall and spring, focuses on a theme that is examined within a broad, interdisciplinary perspective.
 In the course of a single semester, students explore the theme through shared readings and then develop and design a final research project that integrates the course theme with their major.
-Recent course topics have included "Race," "Terror," "Evil, Ethics, and Faith," "Living with Dementia," "Time," and "America in the 1960s."
+Recent course topics have included "Race," "Terror," "Evil, Ethics, and Faith," "Living with Dementia," "Time," "Global Issues," and "Money and Values."

 Prerequisites: Good standing in the UHP and junior status.